se0ngbin/player-meets-hangman/README.md

 ### S21 CS35L project

 #### OVERVIEW
-Player Meets Hangman is a dating app that incorporates minigames (hangman) to match users to one another.
-The app will display a person’s profile and information on a feed.
-If a user is interested in another, then the user can choose to swipe right/left.
-In the case both people swipe right, a game will appear.
-The number of lives the users get is based on how many similarities (answers to make or break questions) users have with each other.
-If the users beat the game, then they will obtain each other's contact information.
+Player Meets Hangman originally had the fundemental idea that when two people match, they'll play a game of Hangman.
+One person asks the other person something in order to get to know the other person, the person asked will write an answer with some letters given (like how Hangman is played typically).
+If the person guessing guesses correctly, that person will receive the person's phone number, social media, or email.

+This was originally the idea but due to the extremely difficult implimentation of the Person-to-Person code with Hangman integration, we had to scrap the idea to one that is feasible to make.
+We chose to make a simple and fun dating app that incorporates Hangman on the side.
+This app has features such as displaying a person’s profile and information on a feed, knowing whether a user is interested in another user, swiping right/left, and uploading photos.

 #### START SERVER
 run `npm run server` in player-meets-hangman directory